nachocaru/xaprb.com/content/blog/2009-03-25-mysql-command-line-tip-compare-result-sets.md

 tags:
   - MySQL
 ---
-Here&#8217;s a quick productivity tip: when optimizing queries by rewriting them to different forms that should return the same results, you can verify that you get the same results by taking a checksum of them.
+Here's a quick productivity tip: when optimizing queries by rewriting them to different forms that should return the same results, you can verify that you get the same results by taking a checksum of them.

 Just set your pager to `md5sum`: